• Skip to primary navigation

 stack of stones on a pebble beach

-Stress less for wellbeing: a new six-week course for all Stress can affect us all in a variety of different ways.
-Our brand new six-week workshop explores the impact of stress on our overall daily well-being.
-Open to everyone in our New Forest, Totton and Waterside community, it provides an opportunity for you to consider […]
+Stress less for wellbeing: a new 8-week course in April 2026 Stress can affect us all in a variety of different ways.
+Our 8-week series of workshops explores the impact of stress on our overall daily well-being.
+Open to everyone in our New Forest, Totton and Waterside community, it provides an opportunity for you to […]

 Read More